BiruktawitY/Shopping_trends_Data_Exploration_IN_SQL/README.md

 FROM shopping_trends_copy
 GROUP BY Gender;
 ```
-Output:
+**Output**:

 ![image](https://github.com/user-attachments/assets/8f55c7a5-47f6-4937-84d3-0024fbaa9a11)

 **Visualization**

-This chart below is the distribtuion of customers based on gender:
+This chart below visualizes the distribution of customers based on gender, highlighting a higher number of male customers compared to female customers:

 ![image](https://github.com/user-attachments/assets/0d70b95c-bdb2-415d-bc78-0898ab6d6577)

-The dataset contains a higher number of a male customers compared to female customers.

-Subscription status and promo code distribution based on gender
+**Subscription Status and Promo Code Distribution by Gender** :

 and based on the image you can tell no female neither used a promo code nor have a subscription status
 ![image](https://github.com/user-attachments/assets/6835c88c-1b87-4f1a-9b31-371f2b64831b)